-Rocket Pharmaceuticals, Inc., together with its subsidiaries (collectively, "Rocket" or the "Company"), is a clinical-stage, multi-platform biotechnology company focused on the development of first or best-in-class gene therapies, with direct on-target mechanism of action and clear clinical endpoints, for rare and devastating pediatric diseases.
-The Company has clinical-stage lentiviral vector ("LVV") programs currently undergoing clinical testing for Fanconi Anemia ("FA"), a genetic defect in the bone marrow that reduces production of blood cells or promotes the production of faulty blood cells and Leukocyte Adhesion Deficiency-I ("LAD-I"), a genetic disorder that causes the immune system to malfunction.
-FA has been in clinical stage testing in the European Union ("EU") since 2016, and in the United States ("U.S."), Rocket received investigational new drug ("IND") clearance for both FA and LAD-I in late 2018.
-Two additional pre-clinical stage LVV programs include Pyruvate Kinase Deficiency ("PKD"), a rare red blood cell autosomal recessive disorder that results in chronic non-spherocytic hemolytic anemia; and Infantile Malignant Osteopetrosis ("IMO"), a genetic disorder characterized by increased bone density and bone mass secondary to impaired bone resorption.
-In addition, the Company has an adeno-associated virus ("AAV"), program for Danon disease, a multi-organ lysosomal-associated disorder leading to early death due to heart failure.
-An IND filing was cleared in Danon disease in early 2019 and human clinical studies are anticipated to commence in the second quarter of 2019.
-The Company has global commercialization and development rights to all of its product candidates under royalty-bearing license agreements, with the exception of the CRISPR/Cas9 development program for which the Company currently only has development rights.
+Rocket Pharmaceuticals, Inc., together with its subsidiaries (collectively "Rocket", the "Company" or "we") is a clinical-stage, multi-platform biotechnology company focused on the development of first, only and best-in-class gene therapies, with direct on-target mechanism of action and clear clinical endpoints, for rare and devastating diseases.
+The Company has three clinical-stage ex vivo lentiviral vector ("LVV") programs currently enrolling patients in the US and EU for Fanconi Anemia ("FA"), a genetic defect in the bone marrow that reduces production of blood cells or promotes the production of faulty blood cells, Leukocyte Adhesion Deficiency-I ("LAD-I"), a genetic disorder that causes the immune system to malfunction and Pyruvate Kinase Deficiency ("PKD"), a rare red blood cell autosomal recessive disorder that results in chronic non-spherocytic hemolytic anemia.
+Of these, both the Phase 2 FA program and the Phase 1/2 LAD-I program are in registration-enabling studies in the US and EU.
+In addition, in the US the Company has a clinical stage in vivo adeno-associated virus ("AAV") program for Danon disease, a multi-organ lysosomal-associated disorder leading to early death due to heart failure.
+Finally, the Company has a pre-clinical stage LVV program for Infantile Malignant Osteopetrosis ("IMO"), a genetic disorder characterized by increased bone density and bone mass secondary to impaired bone resorption - this program is anticipated to enter the clinic in 2020.
+The Company has global commercialization and development rights to all of these product candidates under royalty-bearing license agreements.
+Additional work in the discovery stage for an FA CRISPR/CAS9 program as well as a gene therapy program for the less common FA subtypes C and G is ongoing.